ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 Code documentation helps others to understand what you expect your code to do and how to use it.
 Code tests verify that your analytical code is working as expected.

 You cannot confirm your code works correctly if you don’t carry out tests, so you cannot be confident that your analysis is fit for purpose without them.
-Good tests tell a story - given this data, having run this code, we expect this output.

 Testing brings strong benefits.
 It helps you assure your code quality and makes developing your code more efficient.
 Code that has not been tested is more likely to contain errors and need more maintenance in the future.